 Monitor data transfers and easily recover from failure

-Coordinate Azure HDInsightand Machine Learning computing resources like Pig and Hive.
+Coordinate Azure HDInsight, Stream Analytics computing resources.

-Simplify cloud based data ingestion like DocumentDB, Stream Analytics, , etc.
+Simplify cloud based data ingestion like DocumentDB , Hadoop (HDInsight) and Azure Batch.

-Can manipulate large amount of data compared to SQL Server in Azure /in a Windows Azure virtual machine or APS

 Comparison with SSIS

 Two different paradigms

 SSIS is an ETL (extract, transform and load) tool that comes with SQL Server Standard edition and higher.
 Its primary mission is to extract/transform and load on premise data.
 Since June 2015, an Azure feature pack is available for SQL Server 2012 and 2014.
 This feature pack allows SSIS to download and upload files from and to with Azure storage.
 It also allows us to create and drop HDInsight clusters as well as calling Pig or Hive script from there clusters.